Chase gun: Development

 In the Age of Sail, shiphandling had been brought to a high art, and chases frequently lasted for hours or sometimes days, as each crew fine-tuned their sails to take advantage of small variations in the wind.
 Chase guns of this era were commonly made of brass rather than iron, as this improved their accuracy.
 A single lucky shot could cut through a critical line, or cause a sail to split if the wind was strong, so if the ships were within range the best gunners on each would use their chasers to make carefully aimed and timed shots at the other.
 Despite this, most chase guns were of limited accuracy even when aiming at the sizeable target of an enemy ship's rigging.
 In one eighteenth-century example, a British crew fired seventy-two shots from their vessels' bow chasers before hitting the sails of a fleeing enemy craft.

 By the late eighteenth century, Royal Navy crews were progressively being trained in the use of artillery in chases.
 The cannons themselves were also modified to maximise their effectiveness as chase guns, including reshaping of their gun carriages to allow for greater elevation and longer range.
 From 1799 Royal Navy frigates were universally supplied with two bow and two stern chasers, as these were the vessels most likely to be engaged in the pursuit of fleeing enemies.

+Chase guns in World War II

+Chase guns forward, or aft-facing naval guns were reintroduced during the Second World War in a modernised form aboard escort destroyers, corvettes, and motor gun boats.
+Their role was to provide immediate offensive capability against surfaced U-boats and fast E-boats without needing to manoeuvre or rely on depth charges.
+In this regard, being used from a high and weatherly bow against small targets with a very low profile, their tactical employment was intended to remove a blind spot through a vertical arc (below the prow at short range) rather than through a narrow horizontal arc at longer ranges.

+Against U-boats

+On convoy escorts, particularly Hunt-class destroyers and Flower-class corvettes, bow-mounted chase guns, were used to engage surfaced U-boats.
+Ships would illuminate the submarine with searchlights, then open fire with chase-mounted weapons aimed at the conning tower or pressure hull, forcing the U-boat to dive and abort its attack.
+This tactic was effective before the widespread deployment of forward throwing anti-submarine weapons like the Hedgehog or Squid.

+Against E-boats

+German E-boats (Schnellboote), fast torpedo craft used in the English Channel and North Sea, posed a major threat to coastal convoys.
+To counter these, many British escorts, especially Hunt-class destroyers, were fitted with a bow-mounted QF 2-pounder "pom-pom" autocannons as chase guns.
+One example occurred during a 1945 patrol by HMS Cubitt, when her forward-mounted pom-pom opened fire on an approaching group of E-boats.